My first year of teaching was not a smashing success.

-3. Allow choice in your assignments.
+Allow choice in your assignments and projects.
 During my first year of teaching, I chose all the novels based on the history curriculum (colonial America).
 Big mistake.
 We read Johnny Tremain and other classics of the American Revolution.
 Great books, but mostly disconnected from the lives of ordinary adolescents.
 Now I allowed kids to choose the books that they wrote about, and for class discussions, I chose books that touched on themes that were more relevant to their daily lives.

-5. A classroom is a community.
 Before any learning can take place, you have to develop a sense of trust and caring.
-And this takes time and must be prioritized just as much as tests and essays.
+And this relationship-building takes time and must be prioritized just as much (or more) as tests and essays.

 I don’t have adolescent children of my own yet.
 But I think that these suggestions could help parents as well.
 Yesterday, I wrote about how much I learned about adolescence and how much empathy I developed for their everyday concerns from reading novels with teenage narrators.

 - Don’t stop reading children’s literature once your kids are no longer in elementary school.
 It will help you to understand their lives.